Heyner128/Stashless/README.md

-# InventoryPro
+# Stashless

-InventoryPro is a inventory management application designed to help businesses keep track of their stock levels.
+Stashless is a lightweight inventory management system designed to help small businesses keep track of their stock levels.

 ## Features